daniellmi/Remote_Control_Car/README.md

 # Remote control car

-- Credits to Marcio Henrique Santos, Enzo Alves Cardoso, Alexandre de Souza, Daniel Victor de Macedo Leal from IFBA Jequié as the main creators of this project
+- Credits to Marcio Henrique Santos, Enzo Alves Cardoso, Alexandre de Souza and Eduardo Oliveira from IFBA Jequié as the main creators of this project
 - Marcio Henrique the tutor, the project master developer and technician.

 ## 🛠 Technologies Used